c4arl0s/Learn_C_onTheMacForOSXandiOS/README.md

 Notice that main() passes **variable** tothe function **passAlong()**. **passAlong()** does not actually make use of **variable**.
 Instead, it just passes **variable** along to the function **printVariable()**. **printVariable(), prints **variable** and then returns.
 If **variable** were a global, you could have avoided some parameter passing. **main()** and **printVariable** could have **shared variable** without the use of parameters.

 # * [When to use Globals](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)

+When should you use parameters ? when you should you use globars ?

+In a nutshell (cascara), you should generally avoid using globals unless there's a compelling reason to do so.
+Global variables offer a shorcut that saves you from having to pass information up and down your chain of function calls and gives disparate functions access to the same information.
+They do save time, but sometimes at the cost of proper program design.
+As you move on to object progrmming languages like objective-c, you will find that rarely (if ever) need globals.

+So why you learn about them ?
+There are times when a global is absolutely the correct solution.
+On the other hande, a telitale sign of an inexperienced programmer is overuse of globals.

+None of these decisions are cut and dried.
+There's a very influenctial book title **Design Patters: Elements of Reusable Object-Oriented Design** written by the **so-called** **"Gang of Four".
+Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.
+The book describes common programming problems and elegant solutions to those problems.
+These **"design patterns"** as they have become known as, are universal and can be applied to just about become familiar with design patterns.

+At the same time, people have observed **"anti-patterns"**, bad programming practices, used by poor programmers.
+Using too many global variables is an anti-pattern, and here is why. **One variable should be available (in scope) to that code that makes use of that variable, and not much else.
+Functions shouldn't have acess to unrelated variables.
+A global variable is accessible everywhere, but it is rare to find a variable whose purpose is applicable to every function in your program.
+As your program get larger, they become even more rare**.

 # * [Adding Globals to Your Programs](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)
 # * [Static Variables](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)
 # * [Other Scopes](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)